Nicotine withdrawal

 Nicotine withdrawal is a group of symptoms that occur in the first few weeks after stopping or decreasing use of nicotine.
-Symptoms include intense cravings for nicotine, anger or irritability, anxiety, depression, impatience, trouble sleeping, restlessness, hunger or weight gain, and difficulty concentrating.
-Withdrawal symptoms make it harder to quit nicotine products, and most methods for quitting smoking involve reducing nicotine withdrawal.
-Quit smoking programs can make it easier to quit.
-Nicotine withdrawal is recognized in both the American Psychiatric Association Diagnostic and Statistical Manual and the WHO International Classification of Diseases.
+Symptoms include intense cravings for nicotine, anger or irritability, anxiety, depression, impatience, trouble sleeping, restlessness, hunger, weight gain, and difficulty concentrating.
+Withdrawal symptoms make it harder to quit nicotine products, and many smoking cessation methods aim to reduce these symptoms.
+Smoking cessation programs can help increase the chances of success.
+Nicotine withdrawal is recognized in both the American Psychiatric Association Diagnostic and Statistical Manual (DSM) and the WHO International Classification of Diseases (ICD).

 Signs and symptoms

-The most documented symptoms of nicotine withdrawal are cravings for nicotine, anger or irritability, anxiety, depression, impatience, trouble sleeping, restlessness (psychomotor agitation, including indeliberate movement), hunger or weight gain, and difficulty concentrating.
+The most documented symptoms of nicotine withdrawal are cravings for nicotine, anger or irritability, anxiety, depression, impatience, trouble sleeping, restlessness, hunger, and difficulty concentrating.
 Symptoms are usually strongest for the first few days and then dissipate over 2–4 weeks.
-The most common symptoms are irritability, anxiety, and difficulty concentrating.
-Depression and insomnia are the least common.
-Other withdrawal symptoms may include anhedonia, constipation, cough, decreased positive affect, dizziness, drowsiness, headache, impulsivity, fatigue, flu symptoms, mood swings, mouth ulcers, and increased dreaming.
+The most common symptoms are irritability, anxiety, and difficulty concentrating, while depression and insomnia are the least common.
+Other withdrawal symptoms may include anhedonia, constipation, cough, decreased positive affect, dizziness, drowsiness, headache, impulsivity, fatigue, flu-like symptoms, mood swings, mouth ulcers, and increased dreaming.
 Cessation of nicotine can also require changes in levels of various medications.

 Definition

 Nicotine withdrawal refers to the effects that nicotine-dependent individuals experience after they discontinue or decrease nicotine use.
 Nicotine is an addictive substance found most commonly in tobacco and tobacco products including cigarettes, cigars, chewing tobacco, e-cigarette liquid, pipe tobacco, snus, snuff, and nicotine medications such as nicotine gum.
-Withdrawal is the body’s reaction to not having the nicotine it had become accustomed to.
+Withdrawal is the body's reaction to not having the nicotine it had become accustomed to.
 Withdrawal is most common and intense in cigarette smokers and intermediate in smokeless and e-cigarette users.
-The symptoms of nicotine withdrawal usually appear 2–3 hours after last intake of nicotine and peak in 2–3 days.
-In a minority of smokers, cravings may last for years.
-Nicotine withdrawal causes few physical signs and is not life-threatening but associated cravings can be as severe as withdrawal from other drugs.
-After the initial withdrawal period, anxiety, depression, and quality of life generally improve such that former smokers are better off than continuing smoking.
+The symptoms of nicotine withdrawal usually appear 2–3 hours after last intake of nicotine and peak in 2–3 days.In a minority of smokers, cravings may persist for years.
+Nicotine withdrawal itself does not cause significant physical symptoms and is not life-threatening.
+However, the associated cravings can be as intense as those experienced during withdrawal from other substances.
+Following the initial withdrawal period, many individuals experience improvements in anxiety, depression, and overall quality of life.
+In fact, former smokers often find themselves in a better state compared to when they were actively smoking.